withcatai/node-llama-cpp/docs/guide/structured-decisions.md

 ::: tip NOTE

-The specific values that you get for `confidence` and the rest of the probabilities could slightly vary on each evaluation (depending on your machine and setup), but the general consensus should remain stable - the `choice` with the highest confidence stays the same, a `noul` stays as decisive as before, but the exact confidence and probability values may fluctuate.
+The specific values for `confidence` and the rest of the probabilities could slightly vary on each evaluation (depending on your machine and setup), but the general consensus should remain stable - the `choice` with the highest confidence stays the same, a `noul` stays as decisive as before, but the exact confidence and probability values may fluctuate.